-On the one hand, you have low woodworking shoes and on the other hand, high woodworking boots.
+On the one hand, woodworkers wear low work shoes and on the other hand, high work boots.
 These give you the best protection while working in your workshop.

-Below is a description of both with their pros and cons, so you can decide which type is best for you.
+Below is a description of both with their pros and cons, so you can decide which type is the best woodworking shoes for you.

 Type #1: woodworking shoes (low model)

-Shoes in the woodworking shops are a derivative of the standard leather shoes of the past.
+Shoes for woodworking are a derivative of the standard leather shoes of the past.

 This type of shoe is lighter to wear, making it easier to walk and wear longer during the day.

-Your foot is not completely enclosed, so you are less likely to heat up and sweat.
+With this type of woodworking shoes, your foot will not be completely enclosed, so you are less likely to heat up and sweat.

 Because this is a low shoe, it offers no protection to the ankle.
 Not being fully enclosed in the foot increases the risk of tripping or spraining the foot.

 In some places, wearing this low safety shoe can be discouraged and a high work shoe is preferred.
 So always take into account the regulations of the workshop you visit or the place where you will work.